Complete Guide to Navigating Florida Car Accidents with a Florida Car Accident Lawyer

 • Uninsured/Underinsured Motorist Coverage (UM/UIM): Helps if the at-fault driver doesn’t have sufficient insurance to cover your damages.

-Dealing with Insurance Adjusters
+Dealing with Auto Insurance Adjusters

 Insurance adjusters represent the insurance company’s interests.
 Their main objective is to minimize the payout.
 Keep these tips in mind:

-Stick to the facts; don’t speculate about fault or injuries.
+• Be Consistent: Stick to the facts; don’t speculate about fault or injuries.

-Early offers may not fully cover your damages, especially if long-term medical care is needed.
+• Don’t Rush to Settle: Early offers may not fully cover your damages, especially if long-term medical care is needed.

 What NOT to Do After an Accident in Florida?

-• Never Sign Anything with Your Insurance Carrier: Often, your insurance carrier will quickly have a claims adjuster make you an offer for what they have deemed to be the “fair” value of the claim.
+Often, your insurance carrier will quickly have a claims adjuster make you an offer for what they have deemed to be the “fair” value of the claim.
 Never sign any release with the insurance company before speaking to an attorney.
 If you sign a release with an insurance company, you may agree to get paid, but you may also agree that you will not receive any additional money from that insurance company.
 Before signing a release, you can discuss it with a lawyer.
 That’s your right.

-• Never Admit Fault: It’s best not to admit fault; often, the accident occurs so quickly that you may not have the facts completely straight.
+It’s best not to admit fault; often, the accident occurs so quickly that you may not have the facts completely straight.
 Do not apologize or say that the accident was your fault.
 This can be used as evidence against you in a personal injury lawsuit.

-• Don’t Talk to the Other Drivers About the Collision: Do not make statements about the collision to the other driver.
+Do not make statements about the collision to the other driver.
 Only speak to law enforcement officers on the scene.
 Your statements to law enforcement are privileged and cannot be used against you later, but your statements to the other driver can be used as an admission against you if the case must go to court.
 In addition, never apologize to anyone.

-• Don’t Post on Social Media: Do not say anything about the accident.
+Do not say anything about the accident.
 Avoid posting updates or images of yourself after the crash.
 We cannot stress enough: do not post to social media after your accident, as it can be used as evidence against you.

-When (and Why) to Consult an Accident Attorney
+When to Consult a Florida Accident Attorney

 While you can handle more straightforward auto accident claims on your own, certain situations call for legal expertise: